-This section will provide the minimum qualifications including experience of the Offeror's staff assigned to the program.
+This section will provide the minimum qualifications including experience of staff assigned to the program.
 Describe the knowledge and experience of your proposed project director and/or staff including the day-to-day management.
 Attach resumes and relevant professional background/experience of each key staff position.